Three chili peppers of varying colors and shapes. Dogs can't eat chili peppers.

 Can Dogs Eat Chili Peppers?
 Are Chili Peppers Safe For Dogs?

-The short answer is no, chili peppers are not safe for dogs to eat.
-Chili peppers are a variety of spicy peppers, including jalapeño, habanero, and cayenne peppers.
+The short answer is no, dogs can’t eat chili peppers.
+Chili peppers are a variety of spicy peppers, including jalapeño, habanero, and cayenne peppers, all of which are not safe for dogs to eat.
 Bell peppers are technically a chili pepper, but they contain no spice, which is why they are safe for dogs.

 If your dog is behaving abnormally after eating a spicy chili pepper, you should contact your vet to determine the best course of action.
 Here’s why chili peppers are bad for your dog.

-Chili peppers are not toxic for your dog, but they may cause stomach upset and general discomfort.
+Although chili peppers are not considered toxic for dogs, they may cause stomach upset and general discomfort.
 These spicy fruits contain a compound called capsaicin, which gives them their punch.
 Some peppers contain more capsaicin than others.

 If your pup ate a New Mexico green chili, they might be perfectly fine.
 However, if your pup ate a habanero pepper, they may be in for a few hours of discomfort, as capsaicin tends to linger on the lips and tongue.

-Bell peppers are the only pepper in the chili pepper family that are beneficial for dogs.
+Bell peppers are the only pepper in the chili pepper family that is beneficial for dogs.
 They have minimal amounts of capsaicin and are high in vitamin C.

 Most dogs are completely fine after they pass the spicy food.
 One or two incidents of eating a chili pepper will not do any damage to your pup, but several instances of eating spicy food can cause intestinal problems.